kevin-newland/viewing-party-api-KJN/README.md

-# Viewing Part API - Solo Project
+# Viewing Party API - Solo Project

 This is the base repo for the Viewing Party Solo Project for Module 3 in Turing's Software Engineering Program.